naiborhujosua/naiborhujosua.github.io/_posts/2023-10-23-data-visualization.md

 ## Marginal Histogram

 ![Scatter Plot](/assets/img/marginal.JPG)
 A marginal Histogram has been considered to show the correlation among all features that we have in data frame/CSV files.
 We can plot all correlations by carrying out a seaborn method that can plot all the correlations among features.
 The drawback of this type of visualization is that we have many features.
 It will create a lot of correlations plots that are not a good idea to be carried out.
-It is better to use visualization when we have only a few variables that can map into a better visualization.
+It is better to use visualization when we have only a handful of variables that can map into a better visualization.
 You can see in the code where I merely put a few   features to be visualized in order to avoid a lot of plots.
 Sometimes, it is better to visualize between variables that we are interested in rather than plotting all correlations among them.

 ## Time Series Plot